About the Lightboard Studio

 This setup allows the instructor to face the camera while also writing on the transparent surface.
 Instructors can then illustrate complex concepts, formulas, diagrams or processes.
-It’s also possible to incorporate PowerPoint slides and other graphics into Lightboard videos for annotation.
+It’s also possible to incorporate PowerPoint slides and other graphics into Lightboard videos for annotation (download the PowerPoint Lightboard template for your college).
 This form of content presentation allows students the opportunity to review information in support of learning.

 Butler Faculty Examples